Axway-API-Management-Plus/api-exposure-check-policy/README.md

 You can do the same with any other Frontend-API property.
 So, for example, based on Tags, Security, State, etc.

+:point_right: Consider all provided policies as templates which should help to implement the solution presented here.
+Most likely, you will still need to customize the policies to your requirements, which is the intention.
+For example, perform the exposure check based on additional properties or do not cache the entire API proxy in the security layer.

 # Internal API-Management layer

-A description of policies that are supposed to run on the internal API-Management platform.
+A description of [policies](/src/api-management-layer-policies.xml) that are supposed to run on the internal API-Management platform.

 ## API-Proxy cache policy